Ezetowers/logging-pipeline/README.md

 ### Retrieve logs

-To retrieve logs entries you have to do a GET request to ``localhost:6060/log/<appId>``.
-The following query params are accepted:
+To retrieve logs entries you have to connect to a TCP socket in ``localhost:6070`` with message 'GET', the size of the JSON body and a JSON body with optional request params in the form of:

 * from: a timestamp in the form ``YYYY-MM-DD HH:MM:SS.SSSSSS``
 * to: a timestamp in the form ``YYYY-MM-DD HH:MM:SS.SSSSSS``